The PAWS health education team provides services in the clinic and on campus. PAWS stands for “Promoting and Achieving Wellness for Students.”

 - Safer Sex Week: Learn about how to have healthy relationships and positive interactions.
 This week will provide you with tools and resources to learn more about how to understand yourself and understand your values to have great, satisfying relationships.

-- Kick Butts Day: Games and giveaways help raise awareness about how smoking and tobacco use affects our lives.
+- UK Kick It Day: Games and giveaways help raise awareness about how smoking and tobacco use affects our lives.

 - Less Stress, More Success: UHS partners with other organizations on campus to provide fun, interactive activities to help you minimize stress around finals week.

-- Know Your Numbers: Find us on campus providing free health screenings to learn more about your health (cholesterol, triglycerides, glucose and blood pressure).
+- iCheck Biometric Screening: Find us on campus providing free health screenings to learn more about your health (cholesterol, triglycerides, glucose and blood pressure).

 We give a variety of presentations in residence halls, Greek houses, classrooms and for student organizations.
 If you’d like to bring one of our presentations to your group, please contact Fadyia Lowe or make the request with our online form.